UditSharma04/Reddit_text_polarity_and_sentiment_analyser/README.md

 # Social Media Analyzer with Gemini AI

-A Python application that analyzes social media content from Reddit and provides interactive chat capabilities using Google's Gemini AI.
+A Python application that analyzes social media content from Reddit and provides interactive chat capabilities using AI.

 ## Features